hansmaulwurf23/betgame/README.md

 # betgame

-Betgame is a Grails 3.x web application to manage bets for Soccer Cups (i.e. EM2016/WM2018) using the OpenLigaDB.de data.
+Betgame is a Grails 3.x web application to manage bets for Soccer Cups (i.e. EM2016/WM2018) using the https://www.openligadb.de/ data.

 # Authentication